vduruiss/SROpNet/README.md

 ## 2D Forced Diffusion

-Here, each data sample corresponds to a solution to the 2D Forced Diffusion equation with a different diffusion forcing term and different initial states
+Here, each data sample corresponds to a solution to the 2D Forced Diffusion equation with a different diffusion forcing term and a different initial state

 https://github.com/vduruiss/SROpNet/assets/81578633/08fc1acf-4b42-408f-b8f6-aa4cafa91918